rmachielse/ember-cli-mobile-chrome-apps/README.md

 - `ember chrome:build`
   This command builds the chrome app from the `apps/chrome` folder.
   It will generate a `project_name.zip` and a signed `project_name.crx` file in `apps/chrome/dist`.
-  You can specify the key in the `config/mobile-chrome-apps.js` file.
+  You can specify the location of the key in the `config/mobile-chrome-apps.js` file.
   The command will also build your ember cli project (you can skip this using `--skip-build` or change the build environment using `--environment`).

 During development you don't have to build your project all the time, you can just go to `chrome://extensions` with chrome and click 'Load unpacked extension'.
 Then choose the `apps/chrome` folder and you'll see the app appear in chrome.